wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 * [Diff-pdf](https://news.ycombinator.com/item?id=40854319) is for visualizing the differences between two PDFs.
 * [PDF-Diff](https://news.ycombinator.com/item?id=32353479) is another tool for visualizing the differences between two PDFs.
 * [PDF Annotator](https://pdf-annotator.repeat.day/) is for signing and annotating PDFs.
-* [PDFTool](https://www.pdftool.org/en) is a collection of in-browser tools for encrypting, decrypting, optimizing, rotating, splitting, merging, OCRing, removing, and signing PDFs.
-* [PDFEquips](https://www.pdfequips.com) is a collection of online tools for encrypting, decrypting, compressing, rotating, splitting, merging, OCRing, rearranging, converting, numbering, translating, and watermarking PDFs.
-Its file converters work with many file types.
-According to its creator, "The files [on the server] are deleted immediately after processing" ([source](https://news.ycombinator.com/item?id=40337933#40340313#40338727:~:text=the%20files%20are%20deleted%20immediately%20after%20processing)).
-* [Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) is a locally hosted (with Docker) collection of PDF manipulation tools including for splitting, merging, converting, reorganizing, adding images, rotating, compressing, and more.
 * [Bank Statement Converter](https://bankstatementconverter.com/) converts PDF bank statements to Excel's XLS format, though most banks let you export CSV files.
 * [PrintFriendly](https://www.printfriendly.com/) converts many file formats to PDF for better printing.
 * [PrintWhatYouLike.com](https://www.printwhatyoulike.com/) lets you print the good parts of any web page while skipping ads and other junk.